Collaborate with Us!

-- Brief Description: Think of this as the elevator pitch for your event.
-Provide us with the heart of what you are hoping to see day of event come to life.
+- Brief Description: Think of this as the elevator pitch for the event.
+Provide us with the heart of what your organization is hoping to accomplish day of event.

-- Event Funding: Please know that it is not the goal, mission, or purpose of the Ohio Union Activities Board just to serve as a check-book to make your event happen.
-If you have funds for your event: departmental, organizational, CSA allocation please be sure to include any funding that you can bring to help make the event a reality.
-Please note that OUAB is unable to execute events that have a sole person of serving as a fundraiser.
-If you are a student organization strictly seeking funding for your event, please consider requesting CSA Programming Funds Funding.
+- Event Funding: If the organization has already secured additional funding for the event (departmental, organizational, CSA allocation), please be sure to include this information in the application.
+Please note that OUAB is unable to execute events that have a sole purpose of serving as a fundraiser.
+If you are a student organization strictly seeking funding for your event, please consider requesting CSA Programming Funds.

-- Impact of Program: This is important information to consider, this is the so what aspect of the event planning process.
-What are the things you want students to leave the event thinking about, talking about, or inspired to do.
+- Impact of Program: What are the things you want students to leave the event thinking about, talking about, or inspired to do?